jarun/buku/README.md

                            refresh title, desc, tags if no edit options if no arguments:
                            - update results when used with search
-                           - otherwise refresh all titles, desc, tags -w, --write [editor|index] open editor to edit a fresh bookmark edit last bookmark, if index=-1
+                           - otherwise refresh all titles and desc -w, --write [editor|index] open editor to edit a fresh bookmark edit last bookmark, if index=-1